-Many pharmaceutical manufacturers strive for continued product verification, but by turning the attention to continuous process control instead brings many advantages.
+Many pharmaceutical manufacturers strive for continued product verification, but there are many advantages to focusing on continuous process control instead.

-However, in many cases, current state is continued product verification where product critical quality attributes (CQA) are tested post processing, like in classical batch release testing.
-The ideal state is to have continuous (always) process verification and control, where process parameters are adjusted to keep processes on target.
-The ideal state is illustrated in Figure 1 where each unit operation is continuously monitored, quality predicted and proper action taken if prediction is bad.
+However, in many cases, the current method is to do continued product verification where product critical quality attributes (CQA) are tested after processing, like in classical batch release testing.
+Ideally, it is best to have continuous process verification and control where process parameters are adjusted to keep processes on target.

 Figure 1: For each unit operation PIs that can predict CQA and CPPs that can control PIs shall be found and their relations established.

-This would require the following improvements to continued product verification:
+To achieve this ideal state, the following improvements are needed to conduct continued product verification:

-- Aim for process verification to get early feedback and easier identification of causes
+- Aim for process verification to get early feedback and easily identify causes

 - Aim for process control where the measured process signals are used as a decision criteria for changing process settings

-Some of the challenges in going from continued product verification to continuous process control are:
+Some of the challenges of moving from continued product verification to continuous process control are: